 If the name Texas conjures up images of cowboys, deserts & canyons, oil wells and ridiculously large pick up trucks, you’d be right but that mental picture only scratches the surface.

 The locals will tell you everything in Texas is bigger and better than anywhere else and that’s because the native Texan is fiercely patriotic - sometimes amusingly so with their cowboy hats and boots – but you mustn’t laugh, they are deadly serious.
 They are a Texan first, an American second and they honestly believe that everyone else wishes they were Texan too.
-After 6 years of Texan living, we’ve grown to quite like this brash attitude, but on first contact it can feel a bit overwhelming.
+After several years of Texan living, we’ve grown to quite like this brash attitude, but on first contact it can feel a bit overwhelming.

 Houston, on the other hand, is as diverse as any other large city.
 The outsider can fit in here with very little effort due to the sheer numbers of foreigners that move in and out all the time.
 One of the reasons for this influx is the oil and gas industry, with the big companies either based downtown or on the west side of Houston in an area known as the Energy Corridor.
 There are so many Brits and other Europeans, Aussies and Scandinavians that in all our six years here we have never been told that they “just love our English accents”; we’re simply not a novelty here, which really helps you when you’re trying to settle into a new place.